 Michaelerplatz square feels like it’s been there for centuries.
 And it has.
 Sort of.
 You can find Roman excavations at its centre, for example.
 But for most of its life, this piece of land looked like a crossroads: the more open design first came about in the 18th and 19th centuries.

 Stand on Michaelerplatz, and historic houses, churches, and gateways from 1220 through to the early 1900s surround you.
-Numerous horse-drawn carriages enhance this timeless feeling; the square provides parking space for the traditional city fiakers.
+Numerous horse-drawn carriages enhance the timeless feeling; the square provides parking space for the traditional city fiakers.

 But what are all these impressive-looking buildings?